 The proposal utilizes the Shopfront frontage type.
 This frontage type is conventional for retail use and requires substantial glazing at the sidewalk level.
-Consistent with this frontage type, the proposed building is aligned close to the property line with the outdoor patio area and building entrance in close proximity to the sidewalk along Market Place.
+Consistent with this frontage type, the proposed building is aligned close to the property line and the building entrance is in close proximity to the sidewalk along Market Place.
+However, a parking area is also proposed between the east elevation of the building and Alcott Avenue that is located closer than 28 feet to East 20th Street.
+Consequently, the project is only mostly consistent with this aspect of the TND regulations.
+Conditions are recommended to require adequate buffering and proper screening of the parking area nearest East 20th Street.